 Your mission trip or retreat outing is planned.
 The forms are in.
 Parents feel at ease.
 (Actually, that never happens.)
 Yet you still need to get from “here” to “there.”
 That’s what road trip games and activities are for!

-You’ll need more than the perfect music playlist for your time in a high-end bus or barely-held-together-with-duct-tape church van.
+You’ll need more than the perfect music playlist for your time in a high-end bus or a if possible motorhome scamp trailer which you can easily find on sale online.
 Think about what you’ll be doing with teenagers to keep them occupied for hours on end.

 Whether you have a long drive to the airport, multiple hours of travel after you land, or are doing the whole trip on the road (and yes, we’ll be praying for you), you don’t need to wait for significant bonding to take place.
 Begin right away with road trip games, and the journey will be just as fun as the destination.